AnindyaMajumder/Online-Journal-Publishing-Platform/README.md

 4. **📚 Journal Management**
    - Create, read, update, and delete journal entries.
-   - Interactive indexing make it easier to search and find the desired journal.
+   - Interactive indexing makes it easier to search and find the desired journal.

 5. **❤️ Like and Save Journals**
    - Journals can be **liked** to indicate appreciation.